Galette des Rois with Pistachio Frangipane

 For the puff pastry:

-Lightly dust your work surface and one sheet of puff pastry with flour.
-Roll out until 1/4″ thick.
-Using a 9″ cake pan as your guide, cut the dough into a 9″ round.
+Lightly dust your work surface with flour.
+Roll out a sheet of puff pastry 1/4″ thick.
+Using a cake pan as your guide, cut the dough into a 9″ round.
 Repeat with the second sheet of puff pastry.
-Transfer the rounds to a sheet pan and chill in the refrigerator until cold.
+Transfer the rounds to a sheet pan and chill in the fridge until cold.
 Meanwhile, work on the pistachio frangipane.

 Pastry cream: